renovatt/renovatt/README.md

 * 🌍  I'm based in Paraíba, Brazil
 * ✉️  You can contact me at [wlymes@gmail.com](mailto:wlymes@gmail.com)
 * 🚀  I'm currently working on [Personal Projects - Open to Work](http://portfolio-renovatt.vercel.app/)
-* 🧠  I'm learning Node.js, Express and Prisma
+* 🧠  I'm learning Nest.js
 * 🤝  I'm open to collaborating on interesting projects
-* ⚡  God gave you rock 'n' roll
+* ⚡  God gave you rock 'n' roll to you
 </p>

 #